 Some other things you might consider, in order to get the right balance are:

 - Guitar scale length

 - String set thickness

-A guitar with a large scale length, thick strings tuned very low can be great for some types of music.
+A guitar with a large scale length, and thick strings tuned very low can be great for some types of music.
 But most players have to experiment to find out if it is a good fit for them.

 Some players try it and find that they do not like it.
-In this case, you can always tighten the strings a bit to change the pitch to something more your style.
+In this case, you can always tighten the strings a bit to change the pitch to something more of your style.